 In Hey Arnold!, at Dino Spumoni(not dead) funeral his close friend only talked about how Dino was jerk.

 The Boondocks had an episode where Moe, an old friend of Robert's who he had fallen out with passed away, and left a video will saying that he wanted Robert to deliever his eulogy.
 With reluctance, Robert agrees.
 At the funeral he's given a script Moe had prepared before hand.
 Robert starts reading it out, only to find out that it talks about how awesome Moe was, making Robert say that he was sexy, paid his rent numerous times and so on.
 Robert gets fed up, and tells the funeral goers the honest truth: that Moe was an asshole who only asked for Robert so that he could make a fool of him again.
-The other attendees agree that he was an asshole.
+The other attendees, who had previously expressed an incredibly rose-tinted view of Moe, suddenly had an about face and felt free to agree with Robert.